stuartaroth/youpassbutter/README.md

 Queries are written as PostgreSQL prepared statments.
 The first p paramter will replace the $1, the second p parameter will replace the $2 and so on.

 Select results will come back as an array of JSON objects.
-Due to constraints every field will come back as a string but you can convert that in your other backend service.

 Other requests will either have a JSON object with a "Success" or an "Error" and an associated message.